dainiusjocas/lazy-elasticsearch-scroll/README.md

 - `search_after` under the hood is filtering, filters can be cached, so it is reasonably fast;
 - uses the standard search API.

-However `search-after` might cause some troubles:
+However `search-after` is not a silver bullet:
-- document sets might be inconsistent because of parallel updates to the indices;
+- slower then scrolling;
+- no point in time snapshot of data (might get some data multiple times);
 - it requires thinking which attributes to use for sorting;
     - sorting on `_id` is resource intensive, therefore you might get timeouts;
     - sorting on `_doc` is unpredictable because _doc is unique per shard;
-- no clear way to parallelize fetching.
+- how to parallelize fetching?

 ## User Authorization